Our Implementation Plan

 - Opportunities across the curriculum for students to interrogate and learn from this time in history through different disciplinary lenses.

-- The opportunity to take courses during a new Summer term, with no added tuition fees.
+- The opportunity to take courses during a new Summer term.
+Students who have been enrolled full-time both semesters will see no added tuition fees.

 - Newly developed seven-week immersive courses, which research shows is more effective in a remote learning environment.